Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 Adventure Floor (Fourth Floor):

-This was my daughter’s favorite floor, mainly because of the small grocery store where kids could pretend to shop and scan their items.
+In one room there’s a small grocery store where kids can pretend to shop and scan their items.
 Kids are supposed to choose three items that total exactly 1000 yen.
-They don’t get any sort of prize, the employee just rings a bell, but it’s a great way for them to do Math and learn how to budget.
+They don’t get any sort of prize, but it’s a great way for them to do Math and learn how to budget.
+If you want to make it more challenging, you can ask kids to only choose food items of a certain color.

 kids plaza osaka science in japan shopping